aliciailiesiu/cart253-2023/EXPERIMENT/projects/project2/prototype/README.md

 this is a prototype for the anyhting project, this code comes from https://editor.p5js.org/RedHenDev/sketches/F1IPyLwj7.
-My goal for this project is to create a first person experience simulation.
-I want the user to be able to look around and to press the boxes to see some of his memories
+My goal for this project is to create a mystery game where the player wakes up in the middle of a forest he doesnt know.
+He doesnt remember anything and doesnt know how he ended up there .
+He needs to deep-dive in his memories to remember what happened to him.
+The player will have to unlock certain memories by playing certain games and finding clues.